aldro61/kover/doc_dataset.md

   --output OUTPUT       The Kover dataset to be created.
   --kmer-size KMER_SIZE
                         The k-mer size (max is 128).
 The default is 31.
-  --singleton-kmers     Include k-mers that occur only once.
-Disabled by
+  --singleton-kmers     Include k-mers that only occur in one genome.
+Disabled
-                        default.
+                        by default.
-  --n_cores N_CORES     The number of cores used by DSK.
-The default value is
+  --n-cpu N_CPU, --n-cores N_CPU
-                        0 (all cores).
+                        The number of cores used by DSK.
+The default value is 0 (all cores).
   --compression COMPRESSION
                         The gzip compression level (0 - 9).
 0 means no